Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 Wreck diving has specific risks that are not present in normal open water diving.
 The primary danger within a wreck is becoming lost and unable to exit.
 When gas supplies are finite, becoming lost in a wreck is a life-threatening situation.
 Divers drown inside shipwrecks every year.

-• Current.
 Current can flow in an unpredictable manner around, and through, a shipwreck.
-This flow of water may also vary in strength during the course of a dive.
+This flow of water may also vary in strength during a dive.
 Water flow may oppose exit from a shipwreck, or could drag a wreck diver into the wreck, or areas of a wreck, that they do not wish to enter.

 Advanced Wreck Diving – Air Supply